jhuckaby/webp-wasm/README.md

 ## load

-The WEBP WebAssembly code is automatically loaded from disk and compiled on the first call to [encode()](#encode) or [decode()](#decode).
+The WebP WebAssembly code is automatically loaded from disk and compiled on the first call to [encode()](#encode) or [decode()](#decode).
 However, if you want more control over this process, you can await `load()` at any time.
 This will load both the encoder and decoder WASM modules, making them ready for use.
 Example:

 ```js
 await webp.load();